Federated API management with workspaces

 Example scenario overview

 An organization that manages APIs using Azure API Management may have multiple development teams that develop, define, maintain, and productize different sets of APIs.
-Workspaces allow these teams to use API Management to manage and access their APIs separately, and independently of managing the service infrastructure.
+Workspaces allow these teams to use API Management to manage, access, and secure their APIs separately, and independently of managing the service infrastructure.

 The following is a sample workflow for creating and using a workspace.